 Extracts the data in the specified layers and area of interest to the selected format and spatial reference, zips the data, and emails it to the specified address.
 This tool can be used to create a Data Extraction geoprocessing service.

-Extracts the selected layers in the specified area of interest to the selected formats and spatial reference, then returns all the data in a .zip file.
+Extracts the selected layers in the specified area of interest to the selected formats and spatial reference, and returns the data in a .zip file.

 Emails a file to an email address using an SMTP email server.